How to take the first steps of your amazing running journey

 Building running structure

-The next step for beginners is to find a training plan which steadily increases the time you’re running.
-As we mentioned, Couch to 5k is great place to start as the running sections build up gradually and if you stick to it, you could be running 5k in as little as 9 weeks.
+The next step in learning how to start running is to find a training plan which steadily increases the time you’re running.
+As we mentioned, Couch to 5k is great place to start as the running sections build up gradually and if you stick to it, you could be running 5k in as little as nine weeks.

 It can be tempting to push yourself harder than advised when you find your running legs, but if you follow a plan you’ll quickly see results in a relatively short amount of time, so stick with the pace and frequency it sets out.

-Get yourself a notebook to write down the milestones you want to accomplish.
+Get yourself a notebook to write down the milestones you want to accomplish when you’re learning how to start running.
 Make them easy to start with; first run, or first mile without stopping -and make them S.M.A.R.T., which stands for:

 • Specific – Well-defined and clear